 The Global Gateways Program, a residential-based programming model with an international emphasis, launched in Fall 2013 and expands upon our partnership with the Office of International Programs.
 The Global Gateways Program provides an opportunity for both domestic and international students to experience, appreciate, and learn about new and different cultures in a fun, engaging environment.
 There is no language requirement for participation in the Global Gateways Program.

-Domestic and international students are invited to live in one of two options within this dynamic community: the Gateways House (for upper-class female students) and the Witherspoon International House (for male and female students).
+Domestic and international students are invited to live in one of two options within this dynamic community: for Spring 2020 only - the Gateways House (for upper-class female students) and starting in fall 2020 within Witherspoon Hall next to the Witherspoon International House (for male and female students).

 Gateways House (Greek Village)